anitawoodruff/python-template/README.md

 ## From VSCode

-After installing the Python extension from Microsoft,

-1. Tell VSCode to use the virtual environment
-   - shift-[ctrl/cmd]-p
-   - type/select 'Python: Select Interpreter'
-   - select the one at `./.env/bin/python3`
-3. Open the 'Testing' panel in the left bar
+1. Open the 'Testing' panel in the left bar
-4. Choose the test(s) to run
+2. Choose the test(s) to run

 If this doesn't work, you may need to configure the tests:
 - shift-[ctrl/cmd]-p